Guns Make Republicans Feel Safe. So We Can’t Be.

 The security that (much of) the Republican base longs for most cannot be won through measures that lower the crime rate or deter terrorism – but only through policies that affirm their faith in a world divided between the righteous, who look like us, and the wicked who look like them; between God’s people and the barbarians; Judeo-Christian civilization and the Muslim hordes; the good guy with a gun, and the bad guy with a gun.

 It is not enough to take actions that actually make a difference.
 We must actually feel that we are different, that evil is a quality unique to alien others.
-And if can just keep them behind a wall, and a gun beneath our pillows, we will always know who we are; and that we are good; and that we are safe.
+And if we can just keep them behind a wall, and a gun beneath our pillows, we will always know who we are; and that we are good; and that we are safe.